biciplis/Taskbar-Music-Player/README.md

 let another playing app hijack the title and the button target.

 How to start:
+A) With the installer (recommended): run MediaBar-Setup.exe, pick the options you want (desktop shortcut, Start Menu, start with Windows) and finish.
+Files go to %LOCALAPPDATA%\MediaBar and an entry appears in Settings > Apps for clean uninstall (which also stops the running bar and removes the position/log files).
-1. Extract the folder anywhere (e.g. Documents).
-2. Double-click "Start MediaBar.vbs" - it starts completely
+B) Portable: extract the folder anywhere and double-click "Start MediaBar.vbs" - it starts completely silently.
-   silently, with no console window.
-   If SmartScreen warns you: "More info" -> "Run anyway".
+In both cases, if SmartScreen warns you: "More info" -> "Run anyway" (the setup and the scripts are unsigned).

 Usage:
 - The bar appears on the right side of the taskbar, near the clock.